-It was estimated that 10% percent of the total are deep-water docks.
-In the real estate industry and at the assessor’s office, we consider 6 feet at zero tide to be a deep-water dock; and that typically can handle most power and sail boats, except at the minus tides that we have during the year in the summer.
-During those tides, some owners must move their boat to their mooring buoy or anchor located in deeper water, or go to Roche Harbor for lunch during the tide change.
+It was estimated that 10% percent of the total docks are deep-water.
+In the real estate industry and at the assessor’s office, we consider 6+ feet at zero tide to be a deep-water dock; and that typically can handle most power and sail boats, except at the extreme minus tides that we have during the year in the summer.
+During those tides, some owners must move their boat to their mooring buoy or anchor in deeper water, or go to Roche Harbor for lunch during the tide change.

 When the tax assessor’s office revised how they valued docks from cost approach to market approach, they measured the approximate depths and recorded the information in the County assessment records.
 Now they have a sophisticated formula to assign market value to each dock based on size and type of materials used.
 In my opinion they are still behind market value, but I am confident that anyone that knows they are undervalued, will report themselves to the assessor’s office.